Khasansky District: Nature

 A significant part of the area is protected by the laws of Russia.
 The nature reserves include Kedrovaya Pad, established to protect the rare animals of South Primorye such as the Amur leopard, Siberian tiger, and Siberian Musk Deer; and the Far Eastern Marine Nature Reserve (1978), protecting the underwater world of the Peter the Great Gulf, including more than two thousand species of invertebrate animals (such as sea cucumber), approximately three hundred fish species, and larga seals.

 Economy

 Fishery and ship repair dominate the district's economy.
 Mariculture development, medical sanitary bases establishment, and high class tourism development are considered to have potential here.
 Agriculture is specialized in breeding of animals for furs.

 There are deposits of precious metals and construction sand, and Gusevskoye Deposit of porcelain stone which is used by the Porcelain of Primorye Works in the district.

 There are several sea ports: Posyet, Zarubino, and Slavyanka, with transport passages to China and North Korea.
-The urban-type settlement of Khasan near Lake Khasan has a border crossing between Russia and North Korea.
+The urban-type settlement of Khasan near Lake Khasan has a border crossing between Russia and North Korea and the Russia dprk friendship bridge.